algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

 <!--

-Keys are uniform, but we should not rely on that fact (e. g. using ).
+Keys are uniform, but we should not rely on that fact (e.g., using interpolation search).

 It is common that >90% of operations are lookups.
 Optimizing searches is important because every other operation starts with locating a key.